The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 The easiest way to make sure you get a cheap ticket from Rome to Berlin is to book and plan your trip early.
 International travel is not easy so you will need to plan this a few months in advance.
 As you get closer to the departure date, the demand for the ticket will increase and the price could increase exponentially.
 There are also two types of tickets that you may be able to buy.
 This is Economy and Standard.
 As the name suggests, Economy is more economical than standard but does not allow you to refund your ticket.
 Only purchase this if you know you do not need a refund.
 Base, on the other hand, is slightly more expensive but gives you the option for a refund.
 There are also two classes available which is Standard and Premium.
 Standard is cheaper than Premium, but you will find that both of these classes can satisfy your needs.
 Finally, you will need to transfer on a journey from Rome to Berlin so you should choose a train which allows you to transfer as this may be cheaper than taking a direct train from station to station.

-Travel by train between Rome, Italy and Berlin, Germany is: Partially open.
+Travel between Rome, Italy and Berlin, Germany by train is: Partially open.

-International entry is allowed for: Entry is partially open for citizens and permanent residents of Italy
+International entry status: Entry is partially open for citizens and permanent residents of Italy

 Return travel from Germany to Italy is: Partially open.